List of Royal Military College of Canada people

 This is a list of notable individuals who have been, or are involved with the Royal Military College of Canada.

 Many RMC alumni have served Canada in war and peace.
 Billy Bishop was a leading ace of the First World War, won the Victoria Cross and helped to create the Canadian Flying Corps.
 Charles Merritt was a lawyer and militia officer who won the Victoria Cross at Dieppe during the Second World War.
 Leonard Birchall, the "Saviour of Ceylon", discovered the approach of the Japanese fleet during the Second World War and showed courage and leadership as a prisoner of war in Japan.
 Ex-cadets also helped with the peace process.
 John de Chastelain was twice Chief of Defence Staff and helped to monitor the Peace Accords in Northern Ireland.
 Romeo Dallaire headed the United Nation forces in Rwanda.
 Many former cadets gave their lives during both world wars, and in Afghanistan.

 Many RMC alumni have had careers in the public or private sectors.
 Marc Garneau was the first Canadian in space and now is a Member of Parliament.
 Chris Hadfield became a test pilot, astronaut, the first Canadian to walk in space and the first Canadian commander of the International Space Station.
 Jack Granatstein became a historian and headed the Canadian War Museum.

 Old-eighteen

 The term "Old Eighteen" refers to the first class of cadets accepted into the Royal Military College of Canada.

 Quotations

 Alumni who were knighted

 During the Convocation Ceremony on Wednesday 14 May, H24263 Dr. John S. Cowan said to the Class of 2008 "Of the first 170 cadets who entered RMC from 1876 to 1883 eight received knightships for feats of leadership in many fields of endeavor on at least four continents."
-After 1919 [ by a Canadian decision] Canadian were no longer eligible for knighthood.
+After 1919 [by a Canadian decision], Canadians were no longer eligible for knighthood.
 Those ex-cadets serving in the British forces were not under any such restriction and so we have the later appointments.

 Notable graduates

-Royal Military College of Canada is prestigious and has had many notable alumni (Shown with college numbers).
+The Royal Military College of Canada is prestigious and has had many notable alumni (shown with college numbers).